 Since 2017, a comprehensive cross-functional compliance working group overseen by an Executive Steering Committee has been leading the project aimed at reinforcing the Group compliance program in accordance with both the French "Sapin II" legislation(1) and "Duty of Care" legislation(2).
-The purpose of the compliance program is to fight against corruption in all countries where it operates and to implement preventive measures to protect human rights, health & safety and environment in Group operations.
+The purpose of the compliance program is to fight against corruption in all countries where it operates and to implement preventive measures to protect human rights, health & safety and environment in Group operations around the world as well as within the Group supply-chains.
 Within the compliance working group exercise, the Group launched a detailed mapping of potential corruption, human rights, health & safety and environment risks within its operations as well as within its supply chain starting from two pilot geographical areas.